Whether you’re discussing a website or social media accounts, chances are you’ve either used or heard the term “impressions” a number of times.

 In our digital marketing agency, we are constantly looking at email impressions, social media impressions and more to better understand other data metrics such as click-through rate (CTR).

 When looking at email impressions, for example, if we see that our impressions are quite high, but the CTR is quite low, it tells us that something in our email isn’t resonating with our audience.
-This can help us formulate a strategic plan moving forward with how we structure our emails and calls to action.
+This can help us formulate a strategic plan moving forward with how we structure our emails and calls to action, or even if we should consider solving email deliverability issues, such as email bounce backs.

 Another worthwhile way to utilize impressions in online marketing is through the perception of your brand.
 Brand awareness plays a huge role in marketing and business.
 Getting your brand noticed is essential to building and expanding your customer base.